-Diversity and Multi-Cultural Programs
+Diversity and Multicultural Programs

-The Provost/Vice President for Academic Affairs, the Vice President for Finance and Operations, and the Vice President for Student Affairs and Services share responsibility for providing pluralism, diversity, and multi-cultural programs.
-The University's holistic approach includes such themes as gender, racial-ethnic minority, handicapper, and sexual orientation.
-A Multi-Cultural Council serves in an advisory and advocacy capacity.
+The Provost/Vice President for Academic Affairs, the Vice President for Finance and Operations, and the Vice President for Student Affairs and Services share responsibility for providing pluralism, diversity, and multicultural programs.
+The University's holistic approach includes such themes as gender, racial-ethnic minority, disabilities, and sexual orientation.
+The Coalition of Racial/Ethnic Minorities (COREM) serves in an advisory and advocacy capacity.